-Specification AQF Level 5 AC Learning Outcomes AC Graduate Attributes Knowledge Graduates of a Diploma will have: • technical and theoretical knowledge and concepts, with depth in some areas within a field of work and learning; Demonstrated: • general understanding of key issues, recent scholarship and practices within the discipline areas of chaplaincy and leadership, consistent with a Christian worldview; • depth of understanding of practical fieldwork; • technical and theoretical understanding of basic research principles and methods, and knowledge of research approaches used in the discipline areas of chaplaincy and leadership.
-Christian Worldview Professional Knowledge Skills Graduates of a Diploma will have: cognitive and communication skills to identity, analyse, synthesise and act on information from a range of sources; cognitive, technical and communication skills to analyse, plan, design and evaluate approaches to unpredictable problems and/or management requirements; specialist technical and creative skills to express ideas and perspectives; communication skills to transfer knowledge and specialised skills to others and demonstrate understanding of knowledge; chapiaincy and leadership.
-Demonstrated ability to: identify, analyse and synthesise theoretical knowledge in the discipline areas of chaplaincy and leadership; examine a complex problem or presenting issues using appropriate leadership and chaplaincy methodologies and theories; communicate technical and creative skills to express leadership ideas and perspectives; communicate effectively to transfer knowledge and specialised chaplaincy skills to peers, clients, and general audiences in diverse contexts; communicate effectively and creatively ideas and perspectives on key business issues, recent scholarship and practices in business to peers and general audiences in diverse contexts.
+Specification AQF Level 5 AC Learning Outcomes AC Graduate Attributes Knowledge Graduates of a Diploma will have: • technical and theoretical knowledge and concepts, with depth in some areas within a field of work and learning; Demonstrated: general understanding of key issues, recent scholarship and practices within the discipline area of business, consistent with a Christian worldview; depth of understanding of practical fieldwork; technical and theoretical understanding of basic research principles and methods, and knowledge of research approaches used in the discipline area of business.
+Christian Worldview Professional Knowledge Skills Graduates of a Diploma will have: • cognitive and communication skills to identity, analyse, synthesise and act on information from a range of sources; • cognitive, technical and communication skills to analyse, plan, design and evaluate approaches to unpredictable problems and/or management requirements; • specialist technical and creative skills to express ideas and perspectives; • communication skills to transfer knowledge and specialised skills to others and demonstrate understanding of knowledge; Demonstrated ability to: identify, analyse and synthesise theoretical knowledge in the discipline area of business; examine technical business problems or management requirements using appropriate methodologies and theories from the discipline area of business; communicate effectively and creatively ideas and perspectives on key business issues, recent scholarship and practices in business to peers and general audiences in diverse contexts.
 Leadership Integrity and Justice Personal and Social Skills Communication Critical and Creative Thinking